Fundamental Aspects of Perimeter Security Barriers

 • Finished surfacing either standard or flattened (pressure rolled to provide a smooth, flat surface)

-• Wooden boards: Boards may be of various species and finish dimensions.
+• Wooden Board Fencing utilizes various wood species and finish dimensions.

 • Be aware of nominal dimensioning for wood products.

-The type and grade of the material used for manufacture and construction of the fence/barrier system.
-Properties of those products relative to:
+Material composition: The type and grade of the material used for manufacture and construction of the perimeter security barrier system.
+Properties of these products are considered relative to:

-• Cutting with mechanical methods such as saws, shears or likewise
+• Cutting with mechanical methods such as saws, shears, or other tools

 • Bending moments with or without leverage